CodeCreatePlay360/PandaEditor/README.md

 * **control + z** to undo

 ## Editor states
-PandaEditor has two states **Editor** and **Game** state.
+PandaEditor has two states **Editor** and **Game**.
-The **Editor** state is your scene creation state, this is where you would set up your 2D or 3D scenes, write scripts and define object behaviours.
+The **Editor** state is your scene creation state, this is where you would set up your 2D or 3D scenes, write scripts, object behaviors and define game logic.
-The game logic and object behaviors defined during editor mode are executed in **Game** state, the game state is also what you would expect as final view.
+The game logic and object behaviors defined during editor state are executed in **Game** state, the game state is also what you would expect as final view.

 ## Editor resources
-In PandaEditor a resource is defined as the **"building blocks of your project, every editor resource is a file located on your computer"** commonly they include files such as images, audio, 3d model files or python scripts etc.
+In PandaEditor a resource is defined as the **"building blocks of your project"**, every editor resource is a file located on your computer, commonly they include files such as images, audio, 3D models or python scripts etc.
-Some resources can be created from right inside the editor for example **editor plugins, runtime modules or NodePath Components**, other resources like audio or 3d models can be imported into your project.
+Some resources can be created from right inside the editor for example **editor plugins, run-time modules or Node-path Components**, other resources like audio or 3D models can be imported into your project.

-* To import resources ( models, textures, shaders etc. ) in your project go to **Resource browser > (select any folder, right click open context menu) > Import Resources**.
+* To import resources in your project, go to **Resource browser > (select any folder, right click open context menu) > Import Resources**.
 * You can also append an external folder containing resources, **Menubar > Project > AppendLibrary (and select the folder containing resources you want to append for your project)**, editor will start monitoring changes to any appended directory, the appended folder / resources exists in you project like regular editor resources, however they are not directly imported in the project folder.
 * Some resources can be created from right inside the editor, **Resource browser > (select any folder, right click open context menu) > Add**.

-## Runtime modules
+## RunTime modules

 ![Image](images//02.png)